willasong/form-completion-check-module/README.md

 ********************************************************************************

 ## Description
-Automatically set form completion status in REDCap.
-This module allows users to define their own criteria for form completion.
-The completion status will be automatically set to *Complete* or *Incomplete* based on your criteria.
-Users can acknowledge that their data requires further checking by manually setting the status to *Unverified*.
+Automatically set the form completion status in REDCap Data Entry Forms (not applicable to Surveys).
+You can define complex criteria for form completion, provided that each criterion can be expressed in branching logic.
+The completion status will be automatically set to either Complete or Incomplete based on your specified criteria.
+Data entry users can acknowledge that their data requires further checking by manually setting the status to *Unverified*.
 In this case, the status will not be changed automatically, until the user sets it to Complete or Incomplete.

 ## Features
 - **Automated Completion Status**: Automatically updates the completion status of forms based on user-defined criteria.